crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 #### What to submit
 </div>
 <div class="panel-body" markdown="1">
-Please fill out [this questionnaire](https://docs.google.com/forms/d/1jyYEjuxL1Lc6FtWV2f6p0Vm_KBlcAHehNjM6Oc_ZLY4/viewform).
-It asks for the following:
+Please fill answers to these questions:

 * Details about your team members
 * Name of your project